-Azure AD join is intended for organizations that want to be cloud-first or cloud-only.
 Any organization can deploy Azure AD joined devices no matter the size or industry.
-Azure AD join works even in a hybrid environment, enabling access to both cloud and on-premises apps and resources.
+Azure AD join works even in hybrid environments, enabling access to both cloud and on-premises apps and resources.

 |Definition||Joined only to Azure AD requiring organizational account to sign in to the device|

 |Primary audience||Suitable for both cloud-only and hybrid organizations.|